pipaslot/blazor-cse-sse/README.md

-##### GeneralComponents
+##### Components

 This project is a Net Standard 2.0 Razor Class Library which implements the UI and backing logic.
-GeneralComponents contains the usual Blazor suspects of MainLayout.razor, NavMenu.razor, and the _Imports.razor files.
+Components contains the usual Blazor suspects of MainLayout.razor, NavMenu.razor, and the _Imports.razor files.
 This project does not change with the server or client side execution.